All items

 Text:

 We are exceedingly glad that the horrible scandal which Reynolds’s Newspaper was the first to bring under the notice of the general public has at last come more prominently forward through the proceedings at Bow-’street Police-court.
-The police have been deliberately employed in attempting to hush up the whole matter.

 Christina Rossetti